How do you know if you’ve got real pearls?

-- Uniformity: A strand of fake pearls will be identical from one to the next.
+A strand of fake pearls will be identical from one to the next.
 Each one will be perfectly round and the hole will be drilled directly at centre.
-Since real pearls aren’t man made (whether they are cultured or not), they will vary slightly from one to another.
+Since real pearls aren’t man-made (whether they’re cultured or not), they’ll vary slightly from one to another.

 Fake pearls are usually hollow or formed around a plastic base.
 Real pearls will feel heavier when you pick them up.

-- Temperature: When not being worn, real pearls will feel slightly colder than the surrounding temperature.
+When not being worn, real pearls will feel slightly colder than the surrounding temperature.

-- Texture: last but not least, real pearls are not perfectly smooth.
+Last but not least, real pearls are not perfectly smooth.
 They have a surface texture that you should be able to see with a magnifying glass.
 If you rub a real pearl against the front of your tooth, it should feel gritty, not silky.

-Now, you may be wondering “if they’re that convincing, who cares?” well, honestly if you don’t care then it doesn’t matter.
+Now, you may be wondering, “if they’re that convincing, who cares?”
+Well, honestly if you don’t care then it doesn’t matter.
 But I’m always a believer that you should make informed buying choices – whether or not you decide to go fake.